fbpxl

 What skills do students need to learn CVC words?

 In synthetic phonics (part of a Science of Reading based approach), we're helping students' brains learn how to read through systematic, explicit phonemic awareness and phonics instruction.
+Since simple CVC words are some of the first words students will ever read, it's important to ensure that students have these necessary pre-reading skills.

 • Letter sound identification, including knowledge of the five short vowels